 At the provincial level, 1.1% of total expenditure went on staff development.
-This information is not available for the college in question.
+Vhembe FET College spent 1% of total expenditure on staff development in 2009 - much the same as the national and provincial figures.

 4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.